 ·As the neural pathways continue developing, the brain becomes less plastic

 ·For example, a child learning how to walk repeats the motion of their legs moving one in front of the other.
 Due to the plasticity in the child’s brains, these connections are then strengthened, and the child then learns how to walk.

 Sensitive periods are windows of opportunity where experiences have a greater impact on specific areas of the developing brain.
 During sensitive periods, different areas of the brain undergo pruning.
 Pruning makes the brain more efficient by creating space for the most important networks of connections to grow and expand.
 Some pruning begins very early in development, but the most rapid pruning happens between ages 3 and 16.

-Growth in that area is still possible after the sensitive period, but it is not as easy or automatic.
+Growth in a specific area of the brain is still possible after the sensitive period ends, but that growth is not as easy or automatic.
 Our brains are flexible and adaptable, and many abilities can develop later in life if important experiences are missed in the early years.
 Making up for lost experiences, however, is much more difficult, takes much longer, and can require intensive intervention.

 The following are examples of sensitive periods in development: